Last updated on October 10th, 2019

 2432 Lake Lucy Road, Chanhassen MN 55317

-As a Halloween junkie, I’m love getting into some of these haunted houses in the Twin Cities.
+As a Halloween junkie, I’d love getting into more of the scariest haunted houses in the Twin Cities.
 I’m hoping to hit up a few this year.
 If you are looking for something a little more real, check out the 13 most haunted places in Minnesota.
-Or if you have little one, try some of these kid friendly halloween attractions.
+Or if you have a little one, try some of these kid friendly Halloween attractions.
 Whatever your favorite way to celebrate the season, make sure to have some fun!